jamesgarriss/onering/story/chapter001.md

 Balwulf pulled his axe from his back and nodded in the boy’s direction.
 “Of course we’ll help.
 Lead on.”

 The Dwarf grunted what Bjarn took to be an approving grunt.

+Pulling on Bjarn's hand, the boy dragged them back the way he had come.
+Soon they came to old path.
+They followed back towards the lake, where they soon came upon a small clearing.